Does Acupuncture Work For Peripheral Neuropathy?

 • Injury from improperly performed treatments

-Should you decide to invest in acupuncture treatment to help with neuropathy pain, be sure to consult with your doctor before starting treatment and only work with licensed acupuncturists.
+Should you decide to invest in acupuncture treatment to help with neuropathy pain, consult your doctor before starting treatment and only work with licensed acupuncturists.

 Is acupuncture right for you?

 Acupuncture can be an effective way to help manage pain associated with diabetic peripheral neuropathy, but it’s important to keep in mind that it is not a necessary treatment.
-If you are wary of needles or seeking alternative treatment options, there are plenty of things you can do to help keep neuropathy pain at bay.
+If you are wary of needles or seeking alternative treatment options, you can do plenty of things to help keep neuropathy pain at bay.

 Viasox: an alternative pain management option for those with diabetic neuropathy